Nov 25, 2025

 Communication is the first step

 Before sending any link, it is essential to communicate the initiative clearly, transparently, and empathetically.
-The goal is for collaborators to see it for what it is: a caring action and an opportunity to improve together.
+The goal is for collaborators to see it as what it is: a caring action and an opportunity to improve together.

-Good communication should answer three key questions:
+Good communication should address three key questions:

 Why are we doing this?
 Explain the purpose straightforwardly.
 For example: "We want to better understand stress levels to create wellness initiatives that truly work for you."

 What will we do with the results?
 Make it clear that the data will be analyzed collectively to identify patterns, never to evaluate individuals.
-"The results will help us detect areas of opportunity in the company, not in individuals."
+"The results will help us detect areas of opportunity within the company, not in individuals."

 Ensuring anonymity and confidentiality